ScratchyCode/ChatRoom/README.md

 This is an advanced Python-based chat room with secure login.
 The project is entirely based on the socket programming done using Python.
 A server is set to the listening mode, with a specific IP address and port number (asked at runtime) and clients are made to connect to the server, after which they are prompted to enter a nickname and password.
 The messages are then broadcasted to all the connected clients.

-It is also possible to ensure traffic by wrapping tcp packet into TOR encrypted connection using torsocks.
+It is also possible to ensure traffic by wrapping TCP packet into TOR encrypted connection using torsocks.

 ### Introduction